tungstenfabric/tf-specs/R21.3/ECMP_Flow_Stickiness.md

 In general, when ECMP path is changed, Route will be exported to Controller.
 Controller would then send back this update to Compute and it will update the Bgp Peer Path.
 Same Composite NH handling needs to be done for this Bgp Peer Path also.

+In case of scale-down, a new composite NH will be created with member NH list as A <NULL> C. It will also trigger a change of flow index, but this doe sn't affect the existing sessions, as the total number of member NH remains same and the down NH index will be marked as NULL.

 # 6. Performance and Scaling Impact

 # 7. Upgrades